Kurdamir

 Kurdamir (Kürdəmir) is a city and the capital of the Kurdamir District of Azerbaijan.
 It is located in Aran Economic Region.
+The city's population is 18,100 people.

 Geography

 The district shares borders with Agsu, Goychay, Ujar, Imishli, Sabirabad, Hajigabul and Zardab rayons.
 It has warm semi-arid climate.
 The relief mainly consists of lowland plains that are below the sea level.
-The river network is very sparse (Girdiman and Aghsu rivers flowing through this region), mainly Gray-Brown Earth and Gray soils are commonly found under Kserofit bushes and Tugay forests, semi-arid deserts.
+The river network is very sparse (Girdymanchay and Aghsu rivers flowing through this region), mainly Gray-Brown Earth and Gray soils are commonly found under Kserofit bushes and Tugay forests, semi-arid deserts.
 Wild boars, wolves, foxes, jackals, pheasants, francolins, wild ducks and geese, etc. constitute the fauna of the district.
 Moreover, the Shirvan collector passing through the territory of the district.
 The improper human activities when using irrigation, outstanding run off precipitation, as well as the wind causes soil erosion in the region.

 Climate

 Dry subtropical climate is mostly characteristic for the region.
 These climates tend to have hot, sometimes extremely hot, summers and warm to cool winters, with some to minimal precipitation. rainless summers and wetter winters.
 Rainfall ranges from 430 mm-185, relative air humidity from 50 - 60% in summer, 75 - 80% during the winter months.
 The average temperature is 4.6 °C in January and 28 °C in July.
 The average annual temperature is 15.8 °C in the region.
 The highest temperature ever recorded in Kurdamir was 44 °C (2000).